Sallust: Style and themes

 Sallust avoids common words from public speeches of contemporary Roman political orators, such as honestas, humanitas, consensus.
 In several cases he uses rare forms of well-known words: for example, lubido instead of libido, maxumum instead of maximum, the conjunction quo in place of more common ut.
 He also uses the less common endings -ere instead of common -erunt in the third person plural in the perfect indicative, and -is instead of -es in the accusative plural for third declension (masculine or feminine) adjectives and nouns.
 Some words used by Sallust (for example, antecapere, portatio, incruentus, incelebratus, incuriosus), are not known in other writings before him.
 They are believed to be either neologisms or intentional revivals of archaic words.
 Sallust also often uses antithesis, alliterations and chiasmus.

 This style itself called for "a 'return to values'" which was "made to recall the austere life of the idealised ancient Roman", with archaisms and abrupt writing contrasted against Cicero's "adornment" as present decadence was contrasted with ancient virtues.
+As well as Thucydides another influence on Sallust's writing style may have been Cato the Elder with the use of such devices as asyndeton, anaphora, and chiasmus reflecting a preference for the old-fashioned Latin style of Cato to the Ciceronian periodic structure of his own era.
+John Burrow called him "a master of economical, lucid and dramatic narrative, and of acid, if exaggerated comment", and noted his subsequent influence both on Roman and on Renaissance thought.